Skip to main content

 Degree Types: PhD

 The Department of Art History offers a full-time doctoral program that is designed to prepare our graduates for professional lives as art historians and theorists of visual and spatial cultures.
-Coursework is for students with a solid undergraduate grounding in the field, and moves from a general, introduction to the methods and philosophies of the discipline to a more specific exploration of the student's chosen field.
-Graduates are primarily trained for teaching careers, but many alumni have had considerable success in the museum field.
+Course offerings are designed for those with grounding in the field and its related disciplines.
+The PhD curriculum moves from a general introduction to the methods and philosophies of the discipline to a more specific exploration of the student's chosen field.
+Graduates are trained for careers in teaching and many alumni have had considerable success in the museum field, while students from other fields often take our classes to deepen their own disciplinary engagements with visual and spatial culture.

-The faculty is renowned for its forward-looking, often transregional scholarship, with particular strengths in Black Visual Culture in the United States and African Diaspora; Modern and Contemporary art and architecture across the globe; Middle Eastern and North African art and visual culture; and European art and architecture from the early modern period through the 19th-century.
+The faculty is renowned for its forward-looking, often transregional scholarship, with particular strengths in Black Visual Culture in the United States and African Diaspora; Modern and Contemporary art and architecture across the globe; and European art and architecture from the early modern period through the 19th-century.
+Offerings from other fields of study are also readily available.

 Additional resources: